ditte816j/notes/README.md

 # 2024-02-29
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
 Always strive to write clean, readable code that is easy to maintain and update.
 Embrace the use of automation tools and techniques, such as continuous integration and continuous deployment, to save time and reduce the risk of errors.
 Lastly, always be open to learning new skills and technologies, as this will allow you stay ahead of the curve and continue to grow in the field of programming.

+# 2024-03-01
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear, concise, and readable code that is easy to understand and maintain.
+Always consider future developers who might read or modify your work.
+Optimize for clarity before prematurely optimizing for performance.
+And remember, 'Premature optimization is the root of all evil' - Donald Knuth."

+In essence, focus on creating a solid foundation with clean, logical code, as it often leads to better performance in the long run and reduces potential bugs and maintenance headaches.